-9.3 Requirements for transport and storage of Samples and documentation
+9.3 Requirements for Transport and Storage of Samples and Documentation

 - 9.3.1 The Sample Collection Authority shall authorize a transport system that ensures Samples and documentation are transported in a manner that protects their integrity, identity and security. - 9.3.2 Samples shall always be transported to the Laboratory that will be analyzing the Samples using the Sample Collection Authority's authorized transport method, as soon as possible after the completion of the Sample Collection Session.
-Samples shall be transported in a manner which minimizes the potential for Sample degradation due to factors such as time delays and extreme temperature variations.

-[Comment to 9.3.2: Anti-Doping Organizations should discuss transportation requirements for particular missions (e.g., where the Sample has been collected in less than hygienic conditions, or where delays may occur in transporting the Samples to the Laboratory) with the Laboratory that will be analyzing the Samples, to establish what is necessary in the particular circumstances of such mission (e.g., refrigeration or freezing of the Samples).]
+Samples shall be transported in a manner which minimizes the potential for Sample degradation due to factors such as time delays and extreme temperature variations. - [Comment to 9.3.2: Anti-Doping Organizations should discuss transportation requirements for particular missions (e.g., where the Sample has been collected in less than hygienic conditions, or where delays may occur in transporting the Samples to the Laboratory with the Laboratory that will be analyzing the Samples, to establish what is necessary in the particular circumstances of such mission (e.g., refrigeration or freezing of the Samples).] - 9.3.3 Documentation identifying the Athlete shall not be included with the Samples or documentation sent to the Laboratory that will be analyzing the Samples. - 9.3.4 The DCO shall send all relevant Sample Collection Session documentation to the Sample Collection Authority, using the Sample Collection Authority's authorized transport method (which may include electronic transmission), as soon as practicable after the completion of the Sample Collection Session. - 9.3.5 If the Samples with accompanying documentation or the Sample Collection Session documentation are not received at their respective intended destinations, or if a Sample's integrity, identity or security may have been compromised during transport,

-- 9.3.3 Documentation identifying the Athlete shall not be included with the Samples or documentation sent to the Laboratory that will be analyzing the Samples. - 9.3.4 The DCO shall send all relevant Sample Collection Session documentation to the Sample Collection Authority, using the Sample Collection Authority's authorized transport method (which may include electronic transmission), as soon as practicable after the completion of the Sample Collection Session. - 9.3.5 If the Samples with accompanying documentation or the Sample Collection Session documentation are not received at their respective intended destinations, or if a Sample's integrity or identity may have been compromised during transport, the Sample Collection Authority shall check the Chain of Custody, and the Testing Authority shall consider whether the Samples should be voided. - 9.3.6 Documentation related to a Sample Collection Session and/or an anti-doping rule violation shall be stored by the Testing Authority and/or the Sample Collection Authority for the period and other requirements specified in the International Standard for the Protection of Privacy and Personal Information.
+- the Sample Collection Authority shall check the Chain of Custody, and the Testing Authority shall consider whether the Samples should be voided. - 9.3.6 Documentation related to a Sample Collection Session and/or an anti-doping rule violation shall be stored by the Testing Authority and/or the Sample Collection Authority for the period and other requirements specified in the International Standard for the Protection of Privacy and Personal Information.

-[Comment to 9.3: While the requirements for transport and storage of Samples and documentation herein apply equally to all urine, blood and Athlete Biological Passport Samples for standard blood requirements can be found in Annex D - Collection of Blood Samples and requirements for the transportation of Blood Samples for the Athlete Biological Passport can be found in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples.]
+[Comment to 9.3: While the requirements for transport and storage of Samples and documentation herein apply equally to all urine, blood, blood Athlete Biological Passport and dried blood spot Samples, additional requirements for standard blood can be found in Annex D - Collection of Venous Blood Samples, additional requirements for the transportation of Blood Samples for the Athlete Biological Passport can be found in Annex I - Collection, Storage and Transport of Blood Athlete Biological Passport Samples and additional requirements for the transportation of dried blood spot Samples can be found in Annex J - Collection, Storage and Transport of Dried Blood Spot Samples.]